-The Fiddleleaf Philodendron’s large leaves grow between 18 inches to 3 feet (45.5 cm to 1 meter) long.
-The glossy foliage has a leathery texture.
+Fiddleleaf Philodendron’s large leaves grow between 18 inches to 3 feet (45.5 cm to 1 meter) long.
+The glossy foliage has a leathery texture and the plant has a vining habit.
 The Horsehead Philodendron blooms once it reaches maturity at 12 to 15 years.

 Grow your fiddleleaf Philodendron in bright, indirect light for optimal growth.
 A North or East-facing window is preferred.
 Avoid placing the plant in direct sunlight as it scorches the leaves.
 Yellowing foliage is an early sign of overexposure.